alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 Indeed, it might have been a net negative.
 Every time I wrote a big post, there was a disincentive to write anything new, because it would push the link to the big post off the homepage.

-Now I have cards for my most recent favourite posts:
+Now I put in cards for some favourite posts:

 <figure class="two_up">
   <img src="/images/2022/homepage_old.jpg" alt="The old homepage, with a list of five links under a heading 'Recent posts'.">